anoma/nspec/docs/node_architecture/engines/index.md

 actor-like entity encapsulating the state and behaviour of a computational process.
 Engines operate within a specific execution context called the _engine environment_.
-In Anoma, engines are organised into families based on shared behaviour and environment, although each instance has its own local state and name.
+In Anoma, engines are organised into families based on shared behaviour and environment, although each engine instance has its own local state and name.

 Each engine family must declare specific _components_ that each of its member